In Cuba, music and dance is a big part of life; it is everywhere!

 The bachata music genre is said to be a representation of the cultural diversity of the people of the Dominican Republic.

 Along with the music, there also grew a particular dance, the Bachata dance.
 The Bachata dance is close and sensual, but can both be slow, fast, and energetic.

 The song lyrics following the Bachata have a tendency to revolve around love, particularly sad love, and heartache in particular.

 Also read: 42 Legendary Things To Do In Havana Cuba

 8. The Semba

-The style is a predecessor to a variety of music styles originating from Africa like the Kizomba and kuduro (kuduru), an energetic and fast-paced Angolan techno/house music kind of style.
+The style is a predecessor to a variety of music styles originating from Africa, like the Kizomba and kuduro (kuduru), an energetic and fast-paced Angolan techno/house music style.

 Semba is very much alive and popular in Angola today as it was long before that country’s independence from Portugal on November 11, 1975.

 Various new Semba artists emerge each year in Angola as they honor the original Semba masters, many of whom are still performing.